Kartik1801/Salesforce-Admin-Notes/SFA_DataModelling.md

         - Roll-Up Summary Fields in Salesforce summarize data from a set of related detail records and automatically display the output on the master record.

-        -These can be used to display the sum, maximum, minimum value of a field in a related list, also the count of all the records listed in a related list.
+        - These can be used to display the sum, maximum, minimum value of a field in a related list, also the count of all the records listed in a related list.
 They are only available to master objects in a master-detail relationship.

         - After creating a Roll Up Summary Field on an object, the master-detail relationship cannot be converted into a lo okup relationship.